LGUG2Z/whkd/README.md

 _whkd_ is a simple hotkey daemon for Windows that reacts to input events by executing commands.

-Its configuration file (`~/.config/whkdrc`) is a series of bindings which define the associations between the input events and the commands.
+Its configuration file (`whkdrc`) is a series of bindings which define the associations between the input events and the commands.
+By default, this file should be located in `~/.config/`, or an alternative can be set using the environment variable `WHKD_CONFIG_HOME`.

 The format of the configuration file (and this project itself) is heavily inspired by `skhd` and `sxhkd`.